pvanlaake/CFtime/README.md

   all over the world.
 It is based on International Atomic Time but it uses occasional leap seconds to remain synchronous with Earth’s rotation around the Sun; at the end of 2024 it is 37 seconds behind `tai`.
-It uses the Gregorian calendar with a start at 1958-01-01 00:00:00; earlier timestamps are not allowed.
+It uses the Gregorian calendar with a start at 1972-01-01 00:00:00; earlier timestamps are not allowed.
 Future timestamps are also not allowed because the insertion of leap seconds is unpredictable.
-Most computer clocks use UTC.
+Most computer clocks use UTC but calculations of periods do not consider leap seconds.
 - `julian`: The `julian` calendar has a leap year every four years, including centennial years.
 Otherwise it is the same as the `standard` calendar.